ishaaq34/chipseq-tutorial-readthedocs/docs/09_strand_cross_correlation.md

 2. **Phantom Peak** is a background artifact at read length (Microphone Feedback).
 3. **RSC > 0.8** means your Signal (Real Peak) is louder than your Noise (Phantom Peak).

-> [!NOTE]
-> **Up Next:** We'll perform comprehensive QC using deepTools to validate enrichment and sample consistency before peak calling.
+!!!
+NOTE **Up Next:** We'll perform comprehensive QC using deepTools to validate enrichment and sample consistency before peak calling.